Grey Rock Method: The New Way Of Shutting Toxic People

 This method is used by people as a coping mechanism for avoiding someone who carries a Grey Rock narcissistic personality.
 The Grey rock method is also used to avoid emotional abuses like when someone tries taking control over someone or exerts dominance.

 Examples of some common types of emotional abuses include:

 - Demean, insult, or humiliate someone

 - Attempt to control someone with their appearance, work, finances, or social life

 - Continuously monitoring someone by checking their history, phone, and emails

 - Gaslighting someone means pretending that someone is mentally unstable for undermining them

 Emotional abuses come with an impact on mental health and physical health.
-As a result of a coping mechanism, you can take the help of the grey rock method for defending yourself from the emotional and physical harm to your wellbeing.
-You can use the grey rock method with:
+As a result of a coping mechanism, you can take the help of this amazing method for defending yourself from the emotional and physical harm to your wellbeing.
+You can use this method with: